Northward-Design/gulp-recipes-es6/ingredients/images/responsive-images/README.md

 Install the required plugins with `npm`.

-`npm install --save-dev gulp @babel/core @babel/register @babel/preset-env pump-promise gulp-responsive`
+`npm install --save-dev gulp pump-promise gulp-responsive`

+If gulp-responsive doesn't install try `aidanmontare/gulp-responsive`

+Add this line to your `package.json` after the opening bracket.

+`"type": "module",`

 Includes
 --------------------------------------------------------------------------------